 If you don’t see it, click the icon with a cloud in it that appears in the upper-left corner of the iCloud site.
 You see a panel with icons that are tied to various iCloud services, including Find My iPhone.

 (Yes, even though the feature is Find My iPad on the iPad, it shows up as Find My iPhone on the iCloud site.
-Don’t worry; it’ll still locate your iPad and, for that matter, a lost iPhone or iPod touch, too.)
+Don’t worry; it’ll still locate your iPad —— and, for that matter, a lost iPhone or iPod touch, and even a Mac computer too.)

-Assuming that your tablet is turned on and in the coverage area, its general whereabouts turn up on a map, in satellite view, or a hybrid of the two.
+Assuming that your tablet is turned on and in the coverage area, its general whereabouts turn up on a map, in standard or satellite views, or a hybrid of the two.

 The truth is that even seeing your iPad on a map may not help you much, especially if the device is lost somewhere in midtown Manhattan.
 Take heart.

-At the iCloud site, click the Display Message or Play Sound button.
+At the iCloud site, click the Lost Mode buttons.

-Type a plea to the Good Samaritan that you hope picked up your iPad.
+Type a phone number at which you can be reached, as well as a plea to the Good Samaritan who (you hope) picked up your iPad.

 To get someone’s attention, you can also sound an alarm that plays for two minutes, even if the volume is off.
+Tap Play Sound to make it happen.
 Hey, that alarm may come in handy if the iPad turns up under a couch in your house.
 Stranger things have happened.

-After all this labor, if the iPad is seemingly gone for good, click Wipe at the iCloud site to delete your personal data from afar and return the iPad to its factory settings.
+After all this labor, if the iPad is seemingly gone for good, click Erase iPad at the iCloud site to delete your personal data from afar and return the iPad to its factory settings.
 (A somewhat less drastic measure is to remotely lock your iPad by using a four-digit passcode.)

-And, if you ever get your iPad back, you can always restore the information from an iTunes backup on your Mac or PC or iCloud.
+Another new addition: Even if you choose to erase the device remotely, it can still display a custom message with the information needed for someone to return it to you.
+If, indeed, you ever get your iPad back, you can always restore the information from an iTunes backup on your Mac or PC or iCloud.